Share the Lore!

 All These Ghouls Tonight…

-If you are a fan of anime, then you’ve probably already heard of the series called ‘Tokyo Ghoul’.
+If you are a fan of anime, then you’ve probably already heard of the TV series called ‘Tokyo Ghoul’.

 Its narrative follows a young man named Kaneki Ken, who 一 after barely surviving a fatal encounter with a ghoul 一 accidentally becomes one, himself.